 Adjoining the small town of Miranda in the Pantanal, Refúgio Ecológico Caiman offers visitors the chance to stay in the heart of South America and to experience the nature and culture of the Pantanal.
+It consists of three operations: Caiman Lodge, Caiman Ranch and the Nature Conservation Programme.

 Established in 1985, in the Southern Pantanal state of Mato Grosso do Sul, Caiman Lodge was the area’s first ecotourism lodge.
 Comprising two separate lodges - Cordilheira and Baiazinha – it offers first class hospitality and cuisine.
 Rooms are equipped with pure cotton bed linen and towels, down filled pillows, with ceiling fans and air conditioning.